Mason Musso: Beginnings and Metro Station: 2006–2010

-Mason Musso met Trace Cyrus, the older brother of actress and musician Miley Cyrus, on the set of Miley's television show, Hannah Montana.
+Mason Musso met Trace Cyrus, the middle son of country singer and actor Billy Ray Cyrus and older brother of actress and musician Miley Cyrus, on the set of Miley's television show, Hannah Montana.
 Soon afterward, the two formed the band Metro Station with Blake Healy and Anthony Improgo.
 The group released songs on Myspace and soon signed a record deal with Columbia/Red Ink.
 The band released their self-titled debut studio album on September 18, 2007.
 The album peaked at number 39 on Billboard 200 and was certified gold in Canada.
 The album included their hit single, "Shake It", which peaked at #10 on the Billboard Hot 100.
 Internationally, it charted in the top ten in eight countries outside the United States (#2 in Australia, #4 in Canada and the Republic of Ireland, #6 in the United Kingdom, #8 in Japan and #9 in Austria, Germany and New Zealand).
 The single was certified Gold by the RIAA on June 13, 2008, and later Platinum that year, finally reaching Double Platinum status at the end of January 2009.
 In December 2008, they released their fourth single "Seventeen Forever" from the album.
 It is their second song to chart on the Billboard Hot 100 at number 42 and was certified gold.

 Musso provided additional vocals on the song "Crowded Room" by The Academy Is... from their third studio album, Fast Times at Barrington High in 2008, and backing vocals on "Shout It" by his brother Mitchel Musso from his self-titled debut studio album.